gabrielamaciac/student-service/README.md

-# student-service
+# studentEntity-service
-CRUD for student
+CRUD for studentEntity